marco262/my_wiki/data/class/college-of-whispers.md

 If the target succeeds on its saving throw, the target has no hint that you tried to frighten it.

-Once you use this feature, you can’t use it again until you finish a short rest or long rest.
+Once you use this feature, you can't use it again until you finish a short rest or long rest.

 # Mantle of Whispers